uccser/cs-field-guide/text/en/chapters/programming-languages.md

 # This is the end loop label that we jumped to when the loop is false
 end_loop:
-  # These three lines print the “GO!!!!” string
+  # These three lines print the "GO!!!!" string
   li $v0, 4
   la $a0, go_str
   syscall